gmstriga/nori/README.md

 [![Codacy grade](https://img.shields.io/codacy/grade/116eaec4502d4a88acf6eeb60ad98577.svg?maxAge=2592000)](https://www.codacy.com/app/tjg1/nori)
 [![Twitter URL](https://img.shields.io/twitter/url/http/shields.io.svg?style=social&maxAge=2592000)](https://twitter.com/Nori_Android)

-Nori is a free and open source Android client for tag-based image archives and galleries.
-Work is currently underway to make a version that does not violate the Google Play Store [Developer Content Policy](https://play.google.com/about/developer-content-policy/).
+Nori is a free and open source Android image search client with support for various third-party APIs.

 If you're interested in contributing to Nori, have any questions or just want to hang out, join us in the `#nori` IRC channel on Freenode.

 ### Download ###

-Nori can be downloaded from [F-Droid](https://f-droid.org/repository/browse/?fdid=io.github.tjg1.nori), the Free and Open Source Android App Repository.
+Nori is available from the Google Play Store, and can be downloaded [here](https://play.google.com/store/apps/details?id=io.github.tjg1.nori).

+It's also available from [F-Droid](https://f-droid.org/repository/browse/?fdid=io.github.tjg1.nori), the Free and Open Source Android App Repository.

-We also publish APKs for each release, on [GitHub](https://github.com/tjg1/nori/releases).
+If you wish to get it directly from us, we publish APKs for each release on [GitHub](https://github.com/tjg1/nori/releases).

 ### Build ###